rst2pdf/rst2pdf/doc/manual.rst

    I like color :redtext:`red`.

-For more information about this, please check the ReST docs.
+For more information about this, please check the rST docs.

 The only special thing about using rst2pdf here is the syntax of the stylesheet.